digplan/client-templates/README.md

 This is an elegant, declarative solution for data exchange between browser/HTTP clients and servers, that uses HTTP and HTML/JS only.

+Included is sse.js, which provides client management and sending data (events) to clients.

 ####HTML
 ````
 <!DOCTYPE html>